-Through periodic dialogues with executives, including top management, of large-sized and midtier audit firms, the CPAAOB will collect information on the latest operations management systems at each audit firm and share awareness of problems.
+Through periodic dialogues with executives including CEO, of large-sized and mid-tier audit firms, the CPAAOB will collect information on the latest operations management systems at each audit firm and share awareness of problems.
 In addition, the CPAAOB will continue to hold dialogues with small and medium-sized audit firms that conduct audits of listed companies.